StanfordDataScience/dssg-cfa-public/C_build_ner_model/README.md

 * **C_exportNERAPI**: A notebook that accesses the trained spaCy model.
 Run it on any entire (pre-processed) gazette.

 * **Z_general_spaCy_beginner_tutorial.ipynb:** A notebook that walks through accessing, using, and modifying spaCy for databases in English as well as in other languages(such as Portuguese).

+## Skills Required

+* The only skill required is operating `spaCy`.
+One can learn to operate spacy by following the `Y_general_spaCy_tutorial.ipynb` and reading through the spaCy website: https://spacy.io/api, which is well documented.

+* The other skill required is a basic knowledge of python.

+## Assumptions

+Here are the overall assumptions made in this repo.
+The specific assumptions are stated in the notebooks.

+* **Clean text**: the spaCy model training assumes that it is being trained on a clean text with no/minimal typos and no segmentation fault.

+* **Short text**: the spaCy model is best equipped for relatively short segments that are usually one paragraph long (about 10 lines of text).

+## FAQ:

+* *How much training data is enough training data to have spaCy work effectively?*

+We don't have a full proof method of determining how much training data is sufficient.
+However, we have gained a promising model performance with as few as 20 notices/sections of the gazette.
+Our most up to date model, which lives in `model_outputs`, is trained on 6286 Land Registration Act notices.

+* *How long does it take to retrain the spaCy model?*

+Two parts of the training take long: extracting the default entities and training the model.
+In order to counteract the catastrophic forgetting problem described in the `A_train_modified_spacy_model_ipynb` notebook, the model needs to be trained on the default labels as well.
+Extracting these default entities for a large number of notices takes some time.
+For example, running this proceedure on the 6286 notices took close to four hours.

+The other part that takes a while is training the model.
+Training the model on 6286 notices with 150 iterations took a little over four hours.
+In total, the current model in the `model_outputs` repo took eight(8) hours.

+* *I see that the spaCy model is only trained on the Land Registration Act.
+How versatile is it?*

+Unfortunately, the current model in the `model_outputs` folder performs poorly on acts other than the Land Registration Act.
+It performs slightly better than the default spaCy model on some entities while it performs slightly worse on other entities.
+Overall, the current modified model's performance on acts other than the Land Registration Act is unrealiable.

+* *What potential bottlenecks does the model have?*

+*Labels*: When training the model, make sure all your modified labels are in the `modified_labels` list.
+For instance, if one wishes to extract the entity called 'ANIMAL', this label needs to be added to the `modified_labels` list.

+*Packages*: When one is importing spaCy, also import the dependencies required.
+Since these dependencies depend on the user's local computer, we recommend reading through the error messages from the installation process and fixing them as needed.